wittenburg/hsrecombi/README.txt

    requires make version >= 4.3; this version allows for grouped targeting.
    Ensure that required R packages have been installed (hsrecombi >=1.0.0, ggplot2; optional: AlphaSimR), then call "make all".
-For each chromosome i, marker names, genetic and physical positions are stored as a list in geneticpositions_chr<i>.RData.
+For each chromosome i, marker names, genetic and physical positions are stored as a list in geneticpositions_chr<i>.Rdata.
 Further interim results are available.
 2. To prepare input data for the R-Shiny app CLARITY version >= 1.0.0 in the required format, run "prepare_data_rshiny.R" in the same working directory as "make all" (requires R packages magrittr, hsrecombi).
 The output Rdata will then be content of folder